-If you would like to study as an exchange student at the University of Tartu, then there should be an agreement between our universities.
-Contact your home university International Office to see if there is agreement between University of Tartu and your home university.
-You can start the application process after your home university has sent a nomination email.
-We will contact all nominated students with further information.
+If you would like to study as an exchange student at the University of Tartu, there must be an agreement between our universities.
+Contact your home university's International Office to see if there is an agreement between the University of Tartu and your home university.
+You can start the application process after your home university has nominated you in the SoleMOVE application system.
+Soon after your home university has sent the nomination to UT, you will get an email about how to activate your account in the SoleMOVE system.
+Please make sure to remember your SoleMOVE's username and password.

 You need to upload to the online application system the following documents: